|

 IMPALA (International

-Migration Policy And Law Analysis) (IMPALA website)
+Policy And Law Analysis) (IMPALA website)

-adopt a wide variety of approaches to regulating immigration.
-They give
+Governments adopt a wide variety of

-different meanings to basic concepts such as citizenship and residency, and
+concepts such as citizenship and residency, and place different importance

-cultural and ethnic diversity when selecting immigrants.
-But it is impossible
+diversity when selecting immigrants.
+But it is impossible at the moment to

-at the moment to say much more than that about alternative approaches to
+say much more than that about alternative approaches to immigration policy.

-measuring, and comparing immigration policies across countries and over
+immigration policies across countries and over time.

-International Migration Policy and Law Analysis (IMPALA) Database will
+and Law Analysis (IMPALA) Database will address this problem directly by

-address this problem directly by providing a new set of data on immigration
+providing a new set of data on immigration policies that should be of

-policies that should be of immense value to researchers in a wide variety of
+immense value to researchers in a wide variety of academic disciplines.
+The

-bringing together social science and legal researchers from Harvard University, the University
+science and legal researchers from Harvard University, the University

 of Luxembourg, the University of Amsterdam, the London School of Economics, and the University of Sydney.